shahroq/theme_pixel_docs/pages/installation.md

 ## Installation

 ### Installation Instructions
-1. Download package and extract files into your site's `/package` folder.
+1. Download the package and extract files into your site's `/package` folder.
 2. Log in to your site as an admin
 3. Click on `Extend concrete5` and press the `Pixel Theme` Install button.
 4. In order to verify if the theme has been installed completely, check `Instructions` page #36, #37.